-- An important means for one participant to be aware of another is to have access to a description of that participant and for the description to be sufficiently complete to support the other requirements of visibility. - 1909 Awareness can be established without any action on the part of the target participant other than the target - 1910 providing appropriate descriptions.
-Awareness is often discussed in terms of consumer awareness of - 1911 providers but the concepts are equally valid for provider awareness of consumers. - 1912 Awareness can be decomposed into: creating the descriptions, making them available, and discovering - the descriptions.
-Discovery can be initiated or it can be by notification. - 1914 Achieving awareness in a SOA ecosystem can range from word of mouth to formal service descriptions in - 1915 a standards-based registry/repository.
-Some other examples of achieving awareness in a SOA - 1916 ecosystem are the use of a web page containing description information, email notifications of - 1917 descriptions, and document based descriptions. - 1918 A mediator for awareness is a third party participant whose use provides awareness to one or more - 1919 consumers of one or more services.
-Direct awareness is awareness between a consumer and provider - 1920 without the use of a third party.
-The use of a registry/repository can provide awareness as can a Web - 1921 page displaying similar information. - 1922 Direct awareness may be the result of having previously established an execution context, or direct - 1923 awareness may include determining the presence of services and then guerying the service directly for - 1924 description.
+1927 Direct awareness is awareness-occurs between a consumer and provider without the use of a third party.
+1928 A mediator for Mediated awareness, on the other hand, is provided by a third party participant whose use 1929 provides awareness to one or more providers or consumers of one or more services.
+Direct awareness is awareness is awareness between a consumer and provider without the use of a third party.
+The use of aA

+1931 registry/repository can provide such awareness as can a Web page displaying similar information.

+- 1932 Direct awareness may be the result of having previously established an execution context, or direct 1933 awareness may include determining the presence of services and then querying the service directly for 1934 description.
 As an example, a priori visibility of some sensor device may provide the means for interaction - or a query for standardized sensor device metadata may be broadcast to multiple locations.
-If - acknowledged, the service interface for the device may directly provide description to a consumer so the - 1927 consumer can determine willingness to interact. - 1928 The same medium for awareness may be direct in one context and may be mediated in another context. - 1929 For example, a service provider may maintain a web site with links to the provider's descriptions of - 1930 services giving the consumers direct awareness to the provider's services.
-Alternatively, a community - may maintain a web site with a search interface that makes use of an index of these (and possibly other) - descriptions of services, and the web site could be used by any number of consumers.
-More than one - 1933 approach to mediation may be involved, as different sources of description may specialize in different - 1934 functions whose use provides mediation. - 1935 Descriptions may be formal or informal.
-Section 4.1, provides a comprehensive model for service - 1936 description that can be used to mediate visibility.
-Using consistent description taxonomies and standards - based mediated awareness helps provide more effective awareness.
+If acknowledged, the service interface for the device may directly provide description to a consumer so the consumer can determine willingness to interact. - 1938 The same medium for awareness may be direct in one context and may be mediated in another context.
+For example, a service provider may maintain a web site with links to the provider's descriptions of services giving the consumers direct awareness to the provider's services.
+Alternatively, a community may maintain a web site with a search interface that makes use of an index of these (and possibly other) descriptions of services, and the web site could be used by any number of consumers.
+More than one approach to mediation may be involved, as different sources of description may specialize in different functions whose use provides mediation.
+Descriptions may be formal or informal.
+Section 4.1, provides a comprehensive model for service

+1945 Descriptions may be format of informatic section 4.1, provides a comprehensive model for service 1946 description that can be used to mediate visibility.
+Using consistent description taxonomics and standards 1947 based mediated awareness helps provide more effective awareness.

-4.2.2.1.1 Mediated Awareness
+1948 4.2.2.1.1 Mediated Awareness

-- 1939 Mediated awareness promotes simplification of the overall services infrastructure.
-Rather than all - 1940 potential service consumers being informed on a continual basis about all services, there is a known or - 1941 agreed upon facility or location that stores and supports discovery and/or notification related to the - 1942 service description.
+Mediated awareness typically promotes simplification of the overall services infrastructure.
+Rather than all potential service consumers being informed on a continual basis about all services, there is a known or soa-ra-v1.0-csprd03-rev1 Standards Track Work Product Edits to CSPRD03 Copyright © OASIS Open 2012.
+All Rights Reserved.
+02 November 2012 Page 58 of 115